From our Free Quilt Block Patterns Library

 General Sewing Machine Setup for Paperpiecing

 After adding each patch, press the unit as it was sewn to set the seam.
 Then press it open.
-It is automatically pressed towards the last patch added.
+The SA is automatically pressed towards the last patch added.

 If that bothers you, don't use steam.
 Sometimes I do.
 Sometimes I don't.